 Photographing Low Light And Candlelit Ceremonies

 I often get questions like the following from clients who want to create an intimate feel to the wedding but still get great pictures.
-Candlelit ceremonies look incredible, there is no doubt.
-If you’re not a professional photographer, why would you have any real interest in the latest developments in camera technology?
-Well, you wouldn’t.
+Candlelit ceremonies look incredible, there is no doubt, but, what looks incredible to the naked eye doesn’t always translate into photographs as cameras can’t see as well as the human eye can…yet.

-In that case it’s my responsibility to make sure that you know what you can and cant get away with photographically when planning your intimate wedding ceremony.
-I have experience as a London wedding photographer and, in fact, all over the UK.
+In that case it’s my responsibility to make sure that you know what you can and can’t get away with photographically when planning your intimate wedding ceremony.
+I have seen ceremonies in wine cellars in France and hilltops in Barcelona, all weddings look different from a lighting perspective, the images used here are from my adventures as a London wedding photographer.

 Camera equipment has developed at a ridiculous rate, every six months a new top end model is released.
 It’s big business.
 Developments possibly fuelled by the blogging and vlogging markets, but who knows.
 All you need to know is that for wedding photographers it essentially has enabled us to shoot in near darkness.
 You can technically shoot in total darkness, but not with a visible wavelength, so that means your ceremony would be dark and no one could see you (I am going off on a tangent, but this is cool).
 I’ve only ever seen total darkness shooting for special forces missions.
 The team sends a dog out in front of them who is carrying a device which emits infrared, the guys behind then have infrared goggles and cameras so they can see, it’s very cool.
 I don’t have a special forces dog, but I do like sharing cool information.